I hope this post will inspire you to change your summer meals and enjoy your peaches all year long!

 RAW: While in season, I keep the fruit bowl filled with peaches!
 Just throw them in your blender for a breakfast smoothie.
 This is an awesome recipe—and raw!
 Aside from simply slicing one for a snack or walking out the door eating one (grab a napkin—it will be juicy!), for another raw option, dice it up with a little jalapeño, red onion, cilantro and you have a perfect salsa for some grilled fish.

 FROZEN: At the peak of the season, when prices drop lowest, I buy 5-8lbs of peaches and freeze them.
 Make yourself a pitcher of your favorite liquid motivator to help get yourself through all the work!
 It will take a few hours to get them prepped and in the freezer and you will feel like an Oompa Loompa working tirelessly.
 But the first time you pull your peaches out of the freezer and taste that sweet prize, you’ll act a bit like Veruca Salt shouting, “I want it now!”
-And I lopeach2ve my Wonka Peach recipe that I created a few years ago: 2-3 pureed peaches, 1 cup (8 oz) plain gin, 1/4 cup of rosemary simple syrup, 12 ounces of seltzer water and muddled mint.
+And I love my Wonka Peach recipe that I created a few years ago: 2-3 pureed peaches, 1 cup (8 oz) plain gin, 1/4 cup of rosemary simple syrup, 12 ounces of seltzer water and muddled mint.
 Serve it over ice with a Wonkified straw.

 GRILLED: Yes, that’s what I said.
 Grilled.
 If you are about to BBQ anything, you should automatically slice some peaches in half, remove the pit, and give them a little space on that well oiled surface.
 I love to grill them with rosemary skewered through.
 After cooked and soft, I remove skewers and let them rest for a few minutes before smashing them over a piece of chicken, fish or pork.
 And for dessert, after you are done grilling your dinner, turn the heat way down and let those peach halves get sweet and soft.
 They’re perfect to pair with a scoop of ice-cream or drizzle with lavender honey and sprinkle of granola.
 Or try this amazing recipe from Epicurious.com for grilled peaches with raspberry sauce.